 Displaying 91 - 100 of 691

-This virtual study tour aims to provide you with an overview of care reform in Uganda from the comfort of your own home.
+This Changing the Way We Care virtual study tour aims to provide an overview of care reform in Kenya from the comfort of your own home.
 Care reform relates to the care of children.
+It refers to efforts to improve the legal and policy frameworks, structures, services, supports and resources that determine and deliver alternative care, prevent family separation and support families to care for children well.

 In this best practice article, the challenges faced by these children with disabilities and the potential for inclusion within the CCI are discussed based on the field action project intervention of the Tata Institute of Social Sciences (TISS), Mumbai, with selected government CCIs.
 The article suggests a multi-pronged intervention approach for the Children with disability (CWD) at the levels of the individual CWD, peer group, CCI and the juvenile justice (JJ) System, which are together recognised as the stakeholders of an ‘inclusive ecosystem’.
 The article arrives at the ‘Inclusive Ecosystem Model of Rehabilitation’ by drawing from the individual–environment interaction model of disability.